jwolken88/Data_Bootcamp_JWolken/README.md

 # Data_Bootcamp_JWolken

-This is a practice repository
+This is my repository for ECON-UB - 232